DoD-Platform-One/Keycloak/docs/DEVELOPMENT_MAINTENANCE.md

     - https://keycloak.bigbang.dev/auth/realms/baby-yoda/account/password
     - https://keycloak.bigbang.dev/auth/realms/baby-yoda/account/totp
     - https://keycloak.bigbang.dev/register
-1. Ocassionally the DoD certificate authorities will need to be updated.
+1. Occasionally the DoD certificate authorities will need to be updated.
 Follow the instructions at ```/scripts/certs/README.md``` and copy the new ```dod_cas.pem``` to ```chart/resources/dev```.
 You might have to edit the ```/scripts/certs/dod_cas_to_pem.sh``` to update to the most recent published certs.

 # Modifications made to upstream chart
-This is a high-level list of modifitations that Big Bang has made to the upstream helm chart.
+This is a high-level list of modifications that Big Bang has made to the upstream helm chart.
 You can use this as as cross-check to make sure that no modifications were lost during the upgrade process.

 ## chart/values.yaml
 - disable all internal services other than postgres